kmalvis/My-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Kayla Alvis is a PhD student in Rural Sociology at the Ohio State University.
+Kayla Alvis is a PhD student in Environment and Nautral Resrouces with a specialization in Rural Sociology at the Ohio State University.
 Her research interests include health disparaities, spatial inequality, and social policy.
 She is a Board Certified Behavior Analyst with experience working with children with autism spectrum disorder and families indicated for child abuse and neglect.
 She is advised by Dr. Linda Lobao.